nidanurgunay/SpikyAI/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
+Open the spiky folder in your compiler.

 Installation: